open-edge-insights/ts-kapacitor/README.md

   ```

-- Do the [provisioning](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision) and run the EII stack.
+- Do the [provisioning](https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision) and run the OEI stack.